US to confront trade partners at global finance meeting

 FRANKFURT, Germany (AP) — U.S. President Donald Trump has vowed to get tough on trade partners like China, Mexico and Germany.
 Now his Treasury chief, Steven Mnuchin, will get his first opportunity to confront them all in one room.

-The officials are also due to discuss their longstanding ban on manipulating currencies to gain economic advantage.
+The Group of 20 — 19 countries worth most of the global economy, plus the EU — are also due to discuss their longstanding ban on manipulating currencies to gain economic advantage.
 Weakening a currency can help a country's exporters, but can also end up dumping its troubles with business costs and competitiveness on its trade partners.

 The gathering Friday and Saturday in the southern German resort town of Baden-Baden will help set the tone for international commerce and finance and will give Mnuchin a chance to clarify what the U.S. position is.